ista International changes its IT provider – successful transition with perfect timing

 Professionalism of all parties involved allowed for a smooth transition

-// IT Merger & Acquisitions, IT-Outsourcing, IT-Strategie, IT-Technologie Beratung
+// IT Merger & Acquisitions, IT Technology Consulting, IT-Outsourcing, IT-Strategie

 The change from one IT provider to another is always a demanding project.
 The more complex an IT landscape is, the higher the requirements posed to project management and communication between the companies involved are.
 In mid-2015, a new contract was signed with a new service provider the hosting of the IT of ista International.
 The change was to be completed by the end of May 2016. noventum consulting assumed responsibility for the superordinate management of the transition project.
 In the end, the committed and professional cooperation of all parties involved allowed for a successful transition already 4 weeks ahead of the planned schedule.
 Very satisfied with the perfect timing and with the financial impacts associated therewith, the new provider and ista now have tackled the first steps for the pending transformation.